supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

-Now the trafficlight is being controlled with a web browser:
+Now the trafficlight is being controlled with a web browser via the urls below (use the ip address assigned
+to the esp8266 instead of '123.124.125.126'):

 ```
 http://123.124.125.126/red